Will Smith Player Props: Dodgers vs. White Sox

 Will Smith At The Plate

-- He has scored in 27 games this year (57.4%), including multiple runs in four games.
+- He has scored in 27 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.